ibm-cloud-docs/vmwaresolutions/services/zerto_migration.md

 {{site.data.keyword.attribute-definition-list}}

-# Migrating Zerto from Windows ZVM to Linux ZVMA
+# Migrating {{site.data.keyword.hpe-zerto}} from Windows ZVM to Linux ZVMA
 {: #zerto_migration}

 {{site.data.content.vms-deprecated-note}}

-For Zerto 9.7 and earlier, ZVM (Zerto Virtual Manager) used to run from a Microsoft Windows® virtual machine (VM).
+For {{site.data.keyword.hpe-zerto}} 9.7 and earlier, ZVM (Zerto Virtual Manager) used to run from a Microsoft Windows® virtual machine (VM).

-For Zerto 10.0 and later, Zerto runs in a lightweight Debian Linux® based ZVMA (ZVM Appliance).
-Therefore, upgrading from Zerto 9.7 to 10.x requires a full lift-and-shift migration of the ZVM data from the Windows ZVM to the Linux ZVMA.
+For {{site.data.keyword.hpe-zerto}} 10.0 and later, {{site.data.keyword.hpe-zerto}} runs in a lightweight Debian Linux® based ZVMA (ZVM Appliance).
+Therefore, upgrading from {{site.data.keyword.hpe-zerto}} 9.7 to 10.x requires a full lift-and-shift migration of the ZVM data from the Windows ZVM to the Linux ZVMA.

 ## Before you begin
 {: #zerto_migration-before-begin}

 1. Verify that the existing Windows ZVM meets the following requirements:

-   * The Zerto version for the Windows ZVM is 9.7u4 P2.
+   * The {{site.data.keyword.hpe-zerto}} version for the Windows ZVM is 9.7u4 P2.
    * The ZVM is connected to the internet.
    * The default gateway is enabled for ZVM.